schizoidnightmares/schizoidnightmares.com/terms/patrons.md

 ## Forums rank
 I grant patrons a special user rank on <a href="https://schizoidnightmares.net/" target="_blank">the forums</a>, automatically granting <a href="https://schizoidnightmares.net/threads/user-status-and-ranks.6/" target="_blank">full membership privileges</a>.
 This rank is *conditional* and assumes patrons will comply with the forums' <a href="https://schizoidnightmares.net/help/rules/" target="_blank">rules</a>.
 Patrons registered on the forums should message me their forums username on Patreon if they want this rank applied to their account.

+Former patrons *retain* these privileges, although they lose the special rank.